Hjalmar Lundbohm

 Johan Olof Hjalmar Lundbohm (25 April 1855 – 4 April 1926) was a Swedish geologist and chemist and the first managing director of LKAB (Luossavaara-Kiirunavaara Aktiebolag) in Kiruna.
 He made a strong contribution to the design of the new community of Kiruna in Lapland.

 Biography

 Hjalmar Lundbohm was born in Ödeborg parish in Dalsland, Sweden.
 Lundbohm graduated in 1877 in technical chemistry and road and water construction at Chalmers University of Technology in Gothenburg.
 Lundbohm was employed at the Swedish Geological Survey in 1879.
 Became an assistant geologist in 1885 and appointed a regular geologist in the years 1887-1902.
 In 1898 Lundbohm got a job as site manager at Luossavaara-Kiirunavaara Aktiebolag (LKAB) based in Kiruna.
 In 1900, he was appointed manager of LKAB's mining operations in Luossajärvi.
-Lundbohm was later also was given the operational responsibility for the mining facilities in Malmberget, Grängesberg and Stråssa as well as the port facilities in Luleå and Narvik.
+Lundbohm was later also given the operational responsibility for the mining facilities in Malmberget, Grängesberg and Stråssa as well as the port facilities in Luleå and Narvik.
 He also had discovered the iron ore deposits in Tuolluvaara near Kiruna.
 In 1902, the Kiruna Narvik Railway was completed, allowing the shipment of ore through the ice-free port of Narvik.